kumahq/kuma/docs/madr/decisions/011-mesh-traffic-route.md

       value: ...
 ```

-A given entry in `match` succeeds if _all_ of the conditions are satisfied and the rule matches when _any one_ of the entries under `match` suceeds.
+A given entry in `match` succeeds if _all_ of the conditions are satisfied and the rule matches when _any one_ of the entries under `match` succeeds.
 In other words, `match` is an OR'd list of AND'd conditions.

 #### Request modification